 - They add punch to meals.

-- Don’t skip this section just because you don’t like spicy food, instead go for milder flavours.
+- Don’t skip this section just because you don’t like spicy food, instead go for milder options that will also add interesting flavours to your food.

-- Some options include: black pepper, chilli, hot sauces, pepper sauces, garlic, ginger, radish…
+- Some options include: black or white pepper, chilli, hot sauces, pepper sauces, garlic, ginger, radish…

 Umami: Get 1 or 2 varieties.
 Keep in mind: